Subaru AT Oil Temp Light Comes On? Here’s What It Means And How To Fix

 Car and money value

 As with all mechanical problems, the longer you leave it, the more damage it’ll do.
-The resulting bill from the mechanic will get gradually higher with time, too.
+The resulting bill from the mechanic will get progressively higher with time, too.

 As soon as you see the warning light, you need to go straight for professional assistance.
-You might save a small amount of money by going to a local transmission shop rather than a dealership, but expect it to be costly either way.
+You might save a small amount of money by going to a nearby transmission shop rather than a dealership, but expect it to be expensive either way.

 What is the value of your car?
-Will the repairs be more expensive than its total worth?
-When it comes to significant tasks like rebuilding the transmission, it’s worth taking a pause.
+Will the repairs be more costly than its total worth?
+When it comes to major tasks like rebuilding the transmission, it’s worth taking a pause.

-If so, it might be more financially beneficial to scrap it and use the proceeds to buy another.
+If so, it might be more economically beneficial to scrap it and use the proceeds to purchase another.

-The Subaru AT Oil Temp warning is entirely fixable – but not without some substantial damage to your wallet.
+The Subaru AT Oil Temp warning is completely fixable – but not without some substantial damage to your wallet.

 You Might Love These